-SERVSIG’s annual budget is determined by the size of our membership, so we need your help if we are to continue to support the services marketing community.
-There are two ways to join SERVSIG and support all of our great activities.
+SERVSIG’s annual budget is determined by the size of our membership, so we need your help if we are to continue to support the service research community.
+There are two ways to support SERVSIG and all of our great activities.
 (1) When you join the AMA, you are allowed to join one special interest group for free.
 If you are interested in supporting SERVSIG, then please check the Service box under the Special Interest Groups section of the AMA application.
 (2) If you are already a member of AMA, then you need to renew your application each year.
 To support SERVSIG, please select “Service” as your SIG on the renewal application.

 For more information, visit the SERVSIG Website.